Over 2,000 tenants across London were surveyed as part of the Kinleigh Folkard & Hayward (KFH) Annual Tenant Barometer.

 Alongside affordability, there has been a shift in other preferences this year.
-As more people are spending time at home, 58% of tenants believe that access to private outdoor space is paramount.
+As more people are spending time at home, 58% believe that access to private outdoor space is paramount.
 With working from home, optimal broadband speed is a key factor for 48% of tenants, and a dedicated space to work is important for 44%.

 “The pandemic has not only changed how and where we live, but also how and where we work.
 Tenants want to feel under less financial pressure, and the rental market gives them more flexibility to adjust their living space and environment to suit their different needs.”Carol Pawsey, Group Lettings Director, KFH

 A trend towards less urban living